TEAMuP-dev/HARP/README.md

-# HARPalone
+# HARP

-TODO - keep name as HARPalone or consolidate to HARP?
+TODO - keep name as HARP or consolidate to HARP?

 A standalone application for HARP.